12 Ways to Incorporate Types of Chocolate Into Your Wedding

 1. Swap out the chocolate wedding cake for ice cream.

 Lots of couples want to opt for something other than cake, so why not offer flavors of ice cream or gelato instead?
-A dessert bar can be centered around the frozen treat with toppings such as sprinkles, nuts, and syrups.
+A dessert bar can be centered on a frozen treat, with toppings like sprinkles, nuts, and syrups.
 Eco-friendly cups and spoons can make for a sustainable way to offer individual servings, too.

 Wedding Ice Cream | Chocolate Brands | Hill City Bride